bondarukoleh/java_playground/info/moreAdvanced.md

 But  a.hashCode() == b.hashCode() does NOT have to mean a.equals(b)

 TreeSet - is a sorted HasSet, it uses .compareTo(), of .compare() if you've passed Comparator in TreeSet constructor.
+So objects in the Sorted collections should implement Comparable interface, or you can pass objects comparator in collection constructor.
+So collection knows how it can sort values.

 ##### Generics
 Almost all the code you write that deals with generics will be collection-related code.